 Investigators at the University of Pittsburgh Department of Emergency Medicine lead numerous projects that address the impact of shift work on the health and safety of emergency care workers.
 The purpose of this webpage is to provide a summary of these projects and links to additional information.
 To learn more about the various projects, please contact Daniel Patterson, PhD, NRP at email@example.com.

-Strategies for EMS to address sleep health / fatigue during the COVID-19 Pandemic:
+Strategies for EMS to address Sleep Health, Fatigue, and Alertness during the COVID-19 Pandemic:

-This brief video is intended to highlight a few evidence-based strategies for improving sleep health and intended for EMS clinicians and other first responders who must work extended shifts, extra shifts, or overtime during the COVID-19 pandemic.
+- This brief video is intended to highlight a few evidence-based strategies for improving sleep health and alertness during shift work.
+This information is intended for EMS clinicians and other first responders who must work extended shifts, extra shifts, or overtime during the COVID-19 pandemic.

 The EMS Sleep Health Research Study: